Meeting the Pigeon People of Cairo

 One of Cairo's thousands of pigeon farmers in action, with the Rifa'i and Sultan Hassan Mosques silhouetted behind him

 In a garbage-strewn block at the borders of the City of the Dead, it was eerily quiet as I wandered amid domes of old tombs, darkened by tottering high-rises.
-A whistle rang sharp overhead and I could make out a hand waving a flag high over the alley: one of Cairo‘s pigeon farmers, signaling something to his flock.
+Then a whistle rang sharp overhead.
+I could make out a flag waving high over the alley and the hand that waved it: it belonged to one of Cairo‘s pigeon farmers.

 Hurrying back down the path, I climbed up some rubble to the top of a crumbling wall.
 There were two of them up there, just boys, leaned up over the fence at the edge of a rickety tower, affixed to the narrow brick building by long wooden poles like the hundreds of similar bird towers dotted all over Cairo.
-As the whistling continued, a pigeon cloud shot over the alley and I caught one boy’s eye.
-He waved back, and I motioned to the tower, inviting myself up.
-Shouting back, he said to let myself in.
+As the whistling continued, a pigeon cloud shot over the alley and I caught one of the pigeon farmers’ eyes.
+He waved a friendly wave and I motioned to the tower.
+Shouting, he invited me to let myself up.

 Cairo Pigeon Farm